lyj1ng/C_function_extract/README.md

 # C_function_extract
-a python script to extract functions from a C SOURECE FILE
+a python script to extract functions from a C SOURCE FILE

 # demo: